-Source: Ministry of Interior, Asylum Statistics; Ministry of Justice, answer to parliamentary request 4933/AB XXVII.
-GP, 12 March 2020, available in German at: https://bit.ly/2P94I76.
+Source: Ministry of Justice, answer to parliamentary request 9532/AB XXVII GP, 11 April 2022, available in German at: https://bit.ly/3O7TwfH.

 Following the increase of appeals and backlog of cases at second instance, judges from different fields of law have gradually been assigned to decide upon asylum procedures since 2017; despite their lack of expertise on asylum-related matters.
 In 2020, the BVwG concluded 17,900 procedures in which 21,500 decisions were taken.
-9,730 decisions of the BFA were dismissed or amended by the BVwG, while 9,400 decisions of the BFA were confirmed.
-For the year 2021, it is foreseen that 123 out of around 230 judges of the BVwG will be assigned to take decision in asylum and alien's law cases.
+9,730 decisions of the BFA were dismissed or amended by the BVwG, while 9,400 decisions of the BFA were confirmed.82 For the year 2022, 120 out of 218 judges of the BVwG will be assigned to take decision in asylum and alien's law cases.83

 The BVwG can request another hearing and additional examinations if necessary.
-Reversely, the BFA-VG also allows for exceptions to a personal hearing on an appeal; i.e. an appeal must not be held if the facts seem to be established from the case file or if it is established that the submission of the applicant does not correspond to the facts.
-85 This provision must be read in light of the restrictions on the submission of new facts in the appeal procedure.
+Reversely, the BFA-VG also allows for exceptions to a personal hearing on an appeal; i.e. an appeal must not be held if the facts seem to be established from the case file or if it is established that the submission of the applicant does not correspond to the facts.84 This provision must be read in light of the restrictions on the submission of new facts in the appeal procedure.

 During the first months of the COVID-19 (until Mid-April 2020), all court hearings were suspended.
 Court hearings started to resume in the second half of April in some cases and continuously increased in the following months.
 Due to the fact COVID-19 measures were considered as an interference with the independence of judges, there were no mandatory COVID-19 rules inside the Court rooms.
 Some judges asked persons present in the room to wear a mask and opened windows, whereas in other cases there were hardly any measures applied.
 In cases involving vulnerable persons, the legal representation tried to postpone the Court hearing, which often was respected in practice.
 In many cases, the access of the general public to court hearings was restricted in light of COVID-19.
-These restrictions are still being applied by some judges as of March 2021.
-Some NGOs are planning to litigate the access to Court hearings in the coming months.
+These restrictions were applied by some judges until March 2021.
 It should be further noted that video conferencing tools are available at a small scale at the Courts, but they are used very rarely.

 The question whether a personal hearing before the BVwG has to take place or not has been brought before the Constitutional Court (VfGH).
 The Court ruled that not holding a personal hearing in the appeal procedure does not violate Article 47(2) of the EU Charter of Fundamental Rights.
 Charter rights may be pleaded before the Constitutional Court.
-The Court stated that Article 41(7) AsylG, is in line with Article 47(2) of the EU Charter if the applicant was heard in the administrative procedure.
-However, subsequent rulings of the Administrative High Court and the Constitutional Court have conversely specified the obligation of the Administrative Court to conduct a personal hearing.
+The Court stated that Article 41(7) AsylG, 85 is in line with Article 47(2) of the EU Charter if the applicant was heard in the administrative procedure.
+86 However, subsequent rulings of the Administrative High Court and the Constitutional Court have conversely specified the obligation of the Administrative Court to conduct a personal hearing.
 In the case of an Afghan asylum seeker, the Administrative Court had confirmed the first instance decision which found the asylum seeker's application to be lacking credibility due to discrepancies in statements about his age.
-The Constitutional Court ruled that, by deciding without a personal hearing, the Administrative Court had
+The Constitutional Court ruled that, by deciding without a personal hearing, the Administrative Court had violated the right laid down in Article 47(2) of the EU Charter.
+87 Two rulings to the same effect were delivered by the Constitutional Court in September 2014.
+88